BoltzExchange/boltz-client/docs/index.md

 Boltz Client depends on [GDK](https://github.com/Blockstream/gdk) by blockstream, which can be either dynamically or statically linked.
-The recommended way to build from source is linking dynamically as a static link requires compiling gdk as well.
+The recommended way to build from source is by linking dynamically, as a static link requires compiling gdk as well.

-First, initialise the required git submodules (e.g. `LWK`) with `git submodule update --init --recursive`, then build the daemon and CLI with `make build`.
+First, initialize the required git submodules (e.g. `LWK`) with `git submodule update --init --recursive`, then build the daemon and CLI with `make build`.
 The binaries will be placed in the current directory.